-- There are noticeable grooves in the surface of printed models. - Visual inspection of the head reveals that its surface is damaged-peeling or bubbles in the nozzle area. - The pattern test or the weight test reveals that more than four consecutive nozzles-or a total of more than 12 nozzles-are not functioning. - The Head Calibration Utility indicates that a head cannot be calibrated for acceptable printing (see "Calibrating Print Heads" on the previous page). - The printer interface displays a warning or malfunction message relating to a print head- - Head Heater temperature timeout - Head Heater thermistor open - Head Heater thermistor short
+- The Head Optimization wizard determines that a print head is defective.
+(See "Optimizing (Calibrating) Print Heads" on page 6-51.) - There are noticeable grooves in the surface of printed models. - Visual inspection of the head reveals that its surface is damaged-peeling or bubbles in the nozzle area. - The printer interface displays a warning or malfunction message relating to a print head- - ☐ Head Heater temperature timeout - ☐ Head Heater thermistor open - Head Heater thermistor short